haifenghuang/magpie/README.md

 ### Function

-Function in monkey is a first-class object.
+Function in magpie is a first-class object.
 This means the language supports passing functions as arguments to other functions, returning them as the values from other functions, and assigning them to variables or storing them in data structures.